Student filling out forms in the finance office

 The 1098-T does not indicate your eligibility for tax benefits.
 You may be eligible for certain tax incentives even if you are not issued a 1098-T. You may receive a 1098-T but not qualify for education tax benefits.
 The 1098-T provides information that you may use to determine your eligibility for tax incentives.
 For assistance in determining your eligibility for education tax benefits, consult IRS Publication 970 and /or your tax preparer.

-Repayment of a Perkins loan begins 9 months after a student graduates or drops below half-time status.
-Late payments and delinquencies are reported to the credit bureau. it is important for a student’s credit history to stay current with loan obligations.
+Repayment of a Perkins loan begins nine months after a student graduates or drops below half-time status.
+Late payments and delinquencies are reported to the credit bureau, so it is important for a student’s credit history to stay current with loan obligations.

-Assumption University utilizes UAS, University Accounting Services LLC to administer the billing of this program.
-UAS can be reached at 1-800-999-6227. https://www.uasconnect.com/
+Assumption University utilizes University Accounting Services (UAS) to administer the billing of this program.
+Borrowers can contact UAS at their general toll-free number, 844-870-8701, or email uasconnect@tsico.com for further assistance.

 • I received Financial Aid.
 Why isn’t it on my bill?

 Only accepted, secure financial aid will be reflected on your billing statement.
-Please check with the Office of Financial Aid for your financial aid status.
+Please check with the Office of Financial Aid at sfs@assumption.edu or 508-767-7158 for your financial aid status.
 They may need additional documentation from you.

 Is a meal plan required of all students?

 All students living in standard dorms are required to have a meal plan.
-Commuters and residents living in on-campus apartments are not required to have a meal plan but can choose to add one if they would like.
-The link to Add a Meal Plan is located within student account center under Other Services.
+Commuters and residents living in on-campus apartments are not required to have a meal plan, but can choose to add one if they would like.
+The link to Add a Meal Plan is located within the Student Account Center under Other Services.

 How do I make an international payment?

-Assumption University has made it easy for international students to make international wire funds transfers using Flywire.
-If you are an Assumption University International student in a degree-seeking program, log into your Student Account Center in student portal, using the Make a Payment tab, select “International Payment” to pay by International Funds Transfer.
+Assumption University has made it easy for international students to make international wire fund transfers using Flywire.
+If you are an Assumption University International student in a degree-seeking program, log into your Student Account Center in the student portal, using the Make a Payment tab, select “International Payment” to pay by International Funds Transfer.
 Please be aware that international student payments can take up to 3 days to post to your student account, so please plan accordingly when processing your payments to avoid any late fees.
-Once you have completed the transfer you will receive a payment confirmation.
+Once you have completed the transfer, you will receive payment confirmation.

-You may request a refund by contacting the Student Account Office at studentaccounts@assumption.edu or 508-767-7351.
+You may request a refund by contacting the Student Account Office at sfs@assumption.edu or 508-767-7158.
 Refunds are issued once a week.
 Refunds will be issued once there is a true credit on the student account.
 A true credit is when all semester financial aid has been disbursed for the semester.
-We highly recommend all students enroll in direct deposit.
-To enroll, the student needs to go to the “Manage Refunds” tab, located in the Student Account Center within student portal.
-There they can set any bank account for direct deposit.
+We highly recommend that all students enroll in direct deposit.
+To enroll, the student needs to go to the “Manage Refunds” tab, located in the Student Account Center within the student portal.
+There, they can set any bank account for direct deposit.

-Why was I charged a returned a return check fee?
+Why was I charged a return check fee?

-Students that have either a returned check from the bank, or a returned payment from NELNET will be charged a $35.00 returned check fee on their student account.
+Students who have either a returned check from the bank or a returned payment from NELNET will be charged a $30.00 returned check fee on their student account.

 This statement outlines the terms and conditions of the Financial Responsibilities and obligations associated with attending Assumption University.